iskrov/kotori/docs/technical/authentication/opaque_zero_knowledge_implementation.md

 ## Overview

-This document outlines the implementation of a dual authentication system with OPAQUE (Oblivious Pseudorandom Functions) for both **user authentication** and **secret tags**.
+This document outlines the implementation of a dual authentication system with OPAQUE (Oblivious Pseudorandom Functions) for **user authentication**.
+Secret-tag functionality has been removed in PBI-4 Stage 2.
 This system ensures that:

 1. **Dual user authentication** - OAuth (Google Sign-in) for convenience, OPAQUE for zero-knowledge security
 2. **Universal secret tag protection** - OPAQUE authentication for all secret tags regardless of user auth method